rushjimoh/ImageProcessing/README.md

 ![example blur image](https://github.com/rushjimoh/ImageProcessing/raw/main/blur.png)

 The image above shows one of the methods that'll allow us to add blur to an image.
+Blur is being applied because this can occur during the scanning process of historical documents, especially since this was so long ago.

 Another example is shown below of contrast being taken away from an image to mimic the way old, scanned images are viewed.